danielrosendo/academy/docs/get-started.md

 1. Running agents implement a [`Behavior`][academy.behavior.Behavior].
 2. Behavior methods decorated with [`@action`][academy.behavior.action] can be invoked remotely by clients and other agents.
 An agent can call action methods on itself as normal methods.
 3. The [`Manager`][academy.manager.Manager] is a high-level interface that reduces boilerplate code when launching and managing agents.
 It will also manage clean up of resources and shutting down agents when the context manager exits.
-4. The [`ThreadExchange`][academy.exchange.thread.ThreadExchange] manages message passing between clients and agents running in different threads of a single process.
+4. The [`ThreadExchange`][academy.exchange.thread.ThreadExchangeClient] manages message passing between clients and agents running in different threads of a single process.
 5. The [`ThreadLauncher`][academy.launcher.ThreadLauncher] launches agents in threads of the current process.
 6. An instantiated behavior (here, `ExampleAgent`) can be launched with [`Manager.launch()`][academy.manager.Manager.launch], returning a handle to the remote agent.
-7. Interact with running agents via a [`RemoteHandle`][academy.handle.RemoteHandle].
+7. Interact with running agents via a [`BoundRemoteHandle`][academy.handle.BoundRemoteHandle].
 Invoking an action returns a future to the result.
 8. Agents can be shutdown via a handle or the manager.

 Running this script with logging enabled produces the following output: